Nehuenkend/Nehuenkend/README.md

 <br>

-- I'm a Software Engineer Student with the goal to be a Backend Developer.
+- I'm a Computer Engineering Student with the goal to be a Backend Developer.
 - I'm currently learning Python, Mongo DB, Jason & MySQL.
 - Always ready for new challenges and keep evolving as a professional.